elchin-jafar/holbertonschool-shell/permissions/README.md

 1 - this file is about showing current user
 2 - this file is about showing the groups which current user belongs to 3 - this file is about changing files owner
+4- this file is about creating empty file named hello